 There are several advantages to participating in clinical trials.
-Expensive blood work, treatment medications and clinical monitoring may be provided free of charge.
+Expensive blood work, treatment medications, and clinical monitoring may be provided free of charge.
+In some cases, there may be monetary compensation to patients who participate.
 Clinical trials provide patients the opportunity to potentially benefit from the very latest advances in medical science.